50417/EvoSL-Tool/README.md

 Change to `project_evolution` folder

 #### 2.1 To get commit metadata of root and forked projects
-- Update the proj_evol.py file
+- Update the proj_evol.py file, In line 167,
 -- source_database: assign path of the same db as used in SimMiner module -- dst_database: Ideally assign same path as source database -- is_forked: Set to true when you want to collect forked projects repository.